-When you start a run cycle, the first thing that happens is a small boost pump turns on and builds pressure at the inlet of the larger feed pump.
-Here, the “boost pressure sensor” is looking for 15 PSIA (this is 1 PSI above a vacuum as we do not want the vane pump drawing its own water).
+When you start a run cycle, the first thing that happens is a small centrifugal boost pump turns on and builds pressure at the inlet of the larger feed pump.
+Here, the “boost pressure sensor” is looking for 15 PSIA (this is 1 PSI above a vacuum as we do not want the vane pump operating in a vacuum & drawing its own water).
 Once the 15 PSIA is reached (the “boost pressure setpoint”) the system starts.
 If you see a screen that says “Boosting Pressure : -3psi” it means this pressure sensor has a bad connection or is faulty.
 This pressure sensor is marked with a yellow band and is connected to the three pins labeled 5V, PRES1, GND.

 The most common cause for this issue is a loose, intermittent, or unseated connection at the absolute pressure sensor.